oturns/geosnap/geosnap/visualize/suviz/Python2Html/README.md

 `GEOSNAP-VIZ` consists of GEOSNAP2ACM (Adaptive Choropleth Mapper) and GOESNA2NAM (Neighborhood Analysis Mapper).
 GEOSNAP2ACM and GEOSNAP2NAM are open source GIS software packages that support (1) querying Race/Ethnicity, Socioeconomic and Demographic variables, (2) data exploration, (3) neighborhood delineation and analysis, and (4) user-interactive and dynamic visualization.

-- GEOSNAP2ACM contains modules for Step1: Data Exploration – (1) Adaptive Choropleth Mapper (ACM), (2) ACM with Correlogram, (3) ACM with Scatter plot, (4) ACM with Time Series, and (5) ACM with PCP.
+- GEOSNAP2ACM contains modules Data Exploration – (1) Adaptive Choropleth Mapper (ACM), (2) ACM with Correlogram, (3) ACM with Scatter plot, (4) ACM with Time Series, and (5) ACM with PCP.

-- GEOSNAP2NAM contains modules for Step2: Data Delineation and Step3: Neighborhood Analysis - (1) Maps of Neighborhood with a Stacked Chart, (2) Maps of INC and Neighborhoods, (3) Maps of Neighborhood with Parallel Categories Diagram, and (4) Maps of Neighborhood with Chord Diagram.
+- GEOSNAP2NAM contains modules for Data Delineation and Step3: Neighborhood Analysis - (1) Maps of Neighborhood with a Stacked Chart, (2) Maps of INC and Neighborhoods, (3) Maps of Neighborhood with Parallel Categories Diagram, and (4) Maps of Neighborhood with Chord Diagram.

 Both GEOSNAP2ACM and GEOSNAP2NAM utilize data  and  sptial and statistical analyses from GeoSpatial Neighborhood Analysis Package (GEOSNAP) which are written in Python,  and combines them with a visualization layer written in Javascript, Html and CSS.
 The visualization layer is made of open-source JavaScript libraries such as Leaflet, Plotly, and D3.

 ### Prerequisites

- Python3 (comes with Anaconda3) and Jupyter Notebook are required to run them.
+ Python3 (comes with Anaconda3) and Jupyter Notebook are required to run GEOSNAP2ACM and GEOSNAP2NAM.
 For visualization, Firefox  or Google Chrome work best.
 It has not been tested in Internet Explorer (IE).

 GEOSNAP must be installed in order to run GEOSNAP2ACM and GEOSNAP2NAM.
 The installation instruction is available at: https://github.com/spatialucr/geosnap.
 T